By: Brett Shainfeld

 Now that you have a better understanding of the lemon law for appliances and other household purchases, you’re better equipped to request a repair, repurchase, or refund from a manufacturer.
 And if they refuse to cooperate, you can seek legal counsel to assist you with your case.

 Should you feel legal action is necessary, your lemon lawyer will evaluate your case and help you determine if you do, in fact, have a lemon item that would be covered under your state’s lemon law or the Magnuson-Moss Warranty Act.
 And if you have a case, they’ll work with you to get the settlement you deserve.

-If you have questions, or want to pursue a lemon law case against a manufacturer, Shainfeld Law can help.
-Contact us today about your case, and we’ll see to it that you get the settlement you deserve.
+If you have questions or want to pursue a lemon law case against a manufacturer, Lemon Law Now, can help.
+Contact us today about your case by calling (310) 295-1888, and we’ll see to it that you get the settlement you deserve.

 Does Lemon Law Apply to Motorcycles in California?

 Is My Car a Lemon and What Constitutes a Lemon Car?